 Harlam is in an exciting period of development and growth.
-Building on the traditions, leadership and success of nearly 60 years at Camp Harlam, we are committed to enhancing our Reform Jewish experience, diverse programs, and expansive facilities to maintain Harlam's reputation as a leader in the field.
+Building on the traditions, leadership, and success of more than 60 years at Camp Harlam, we are committed to enhancing our Reform Jewish experience, diverse programs, and expansive facilities to maintain Harlam's reputation as a leader in the field.
 This renewed culture of philanthropy grows as a result of dedicated professional and lay leadership, engaged volunteers, alumni and friends, and most importantly, inspiring and generous donors.
 We are grateful for the investment and support of this effort!

 To make gifts in support of Harlam: